Treatment to improve motor skills and hand grasp

 The wrist and hand have a very complex motor system.
 It is probably one of the parts of the body that we use most in our daily activities.
 It plays both a functional role (gripping various objects) and a social role (communication, shaking hands).

-The hand occupies a very important place in the brain, clearly visible on the Penfield map.
-We can see and realise that it has a very fine sensitivity and motor skills.
-Rehabilitation of the hand is known to be very complex due to the existence of many parameters to take into account.
-For example, the hand can be divided into two parts: a part dedicated to forceful gripping (represented by the last two fingers, the ring finger and the little finger) and a part dedicated to fine gripping (the thumb, index finger and middle finger).
-Another example is that most of the muscles of the hand have their insertions in the forearm and some in the hand, so the activation of certain muscles must be prioritised.
+For example, the hand can be divided into two parts: a part dedicated to forceful gripping (represented by the last two fingers, the ring and little fingers) and a part dedicated to fine gripping (the thumb, index and middle fingers).
+As another example, most of the muscles of the hand find their insertions in the forearm, and some in the hand, so we need to consider the hand and wrist as part of the whole upper limb complex...

 Treatment of the wrist and hand with the Allyane method